aws/rolesanywhere-credential-helper/README.md

 Private key files containing a TPM wrapped key in the `-----BEGIN TSS2 PRIVATE KEY-----` form as described [here](https://www.hansenpartnership.com/draft-bottomley-tpm2-keys.html) are transparently supported.
 You can just use such a file as you would any plain key file and expect it to work, just as you should expect with any well-behaved application.

 These files are supported, and can be created by, both TPMv2 OpenSSL engines/providers, and GnuTLS.

 Note that some features of the TSS private key format are not yet supported.
 Some or all of these may be implemented in future versions.
 In some semblance of the order in which they're likely to be added:
- * Password authentication on parent keys (and hierarchies), when the application is given a permanent handle as a parent
+ * Password authentication on parent keys (and hierarchies) as a parent
  * Importable keys
  * TPM Policy / AuthPolicy
  * Sealed keys

+Note that it is possible to get around the parent key password authentication limit by loading the signing key (the loading process will have to be done with other tools and will require you to provivde your parent key password) into the TPM and referencing its handle in the command you want to call with the credential helper.

 ##### Testing
 Currently, unit tests for testing TPM support are written in such a way that TPM keys that are used